jakelodder/talent-release/README.md

 # Digital Talent Release Form

-A comprehensive web application for capturing digital talent release forms with signature capture, photo integration, and PDF generation.
-Perfect for photographers, videographers, and production companies who need legally compliant talent releases in the field.
+A comprehensive web application for capturing digital talent release forms with signature capture, photo integration, and PDF generation. **100% offline operation with no servers - all data stays on your device for maximum privacy and security.** Perfect for photographers, videographers, and production companies who need legally compliant talent releases in the field.

 ## 🚀 Features